 Leaving the School Grounds

 In the interest of safety, children are not permitted to leave the school grounds unless under teacher supervision; written authority is given by a parent/caregiver, or the child is collected by a parent/caregiver.
 Please ensure you sign your child out on the iPad in the office.

 Children are encouraged to take library books home on a regular basis.
 Please do not attempt to mend any damaged books at home.
 There are no penalties for overdue books so please encourage children to return long lost books once they are found.

-There is a lost property collection box in the community room (off the hall).
+There is a lost property collection box in the hall foyer.
 Lost property will be placed on display at the end of each term.
 Eventually unclaimed lost property is donated to charity.
 Families are asked to name all clothing and to encourage the children to take responsibility for their own clothes.